Frank Skinner: Career

-After graduating, he spent three-and-a-half years on unemployment benefit before finding work as a lecturer in English at Halesowen College.
+After graduating, Skinner spent three-and-a-half years on unemployment benefit before finding work as a lecturer in English at Halesowen College.
 In 1987, he decided to give stand-up comedy a try on the side.
 Skinner performed his first stand-up gig in 1987 and made his television debut a year later.
 In 1990, he co-wrote and starred in the comedy variety show Packet of Three on Channel 4 but continued to see his reputation as a stand-up grow.
 Before becoming a full-time performer in 1989, he suffered a bout of influenza in September 1986 that made him give up drinking, and he remains a high-profile recovering alcoholic.

 Skinner won the 1991 Perrier Award at the Edinburgh Fringe, beating Jack Dee and Eddie Izzard.
 He has worked with David Baddiel, notably on the popular late-night entertainment show Fantasy Football League from 1994 to 2004 and on Baddiel and Skinner Unplanned from 2000 to 2005.
 The duo also co-wrote and performed the football song "Three Lions" with the Lightning Seeds and the England national football team for Euro 1996, and re-recorded it for the 1998 World Cup.
 The song reached #1 in the UK charts both times.
 In 2001, he released his autobiography Frank Skinner by Frank Skinner, which became a bestseller.
 The accompanying TV show, Frank Skinner on Frank Skinner, in which Skinner showed where he lived as a child and interviews with Skinner, his friends and family members, was recorded and shown on ITV in 2001.
 In July 2018, "Three Lions" re-entered the charts at number 1.
 Fans were celebrating the progress of England at the 2018 FIFA World Cup, with the phrase "it's coming home" featuring heavily on social media and television.

-In 1998, he took part in a documentary titled A Little Bit of Elvis.
+In 1998, Skinner took part in a documentary titled A Little Bit of Elvis.
 He paid over £11,000 at auction for a shirt which he believed was worn by Elvis Presley at his famous 1956 Tupelo concert.
 Skinner visited the US to find out if the shirt was the genuine article.
 After a slightly awkward conversation with Dave Hebler, Presley's bodyguard, it appeared the shirt did once belong to Presley, but it was not worn at the concert.
-Skinner is a lifelong fan of Elvis and used to buy the Elvis Monthly magazine.
+Skinner is a fan of Elvis.